Valencene: The Orange Terpene

 Valencene is sweet and citrusy both in taste and aroma, but some people perceive it with more woodsy or herbaceous undertones.
 Commonly, it emits scents that are closely related to orange, mango, and grapefruit.
 The grapefruit aroma is likely due to the fact that valencene is the precursor to nootkatone, a terpenoid that gives grapefruit its unique aroma.

-While valencene might not be as common in marijuana as some other terpenes like myrcene are, you likely know it the moment you taste or smell it thanks to its sweet, citrus notes with hints of herb.
+While valencene might not be as common in marijuana as some other terpenes, like myrcene, you likely know it the moment you taste or smell it.
+The sweet, citrus tang with notes of herb is unmistakably valencene.

 What Strains Are Heavy in Valencene?